joey-02/OBG-Onboarding/Docs/Resources.md

 ## Free Blockchain Resources

 ## Block explorers
-Let you look at on-chain data without running a full node/querying rpc nodes.
+Let you look at on-chain data without running a full node yourself.
 Very efficient and convenient for verifying transactions!
 Remember you are trusting that the node that the website is using is on the canonical chain!
 - [Ethereum](https://etherscan.io/accounts)
 - [Cosmos](https://www.mintscan.io/cosmos)